Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 #### 4.1.5.
 PHSF Password hash

 The information about the key derivation function when encrypting a file.
-This chunk appeared after `FHAD` chunk and before `FDAT` chunk.
+This chunk appeared after `FHED` chunk and before `FDAT` chunk.
-If the value of encryption method field of `FHAD` chunk is not 0, this chunk is required.
+If the value of the Encryption method field of `FHED` chunk is not 0, this chunk is required.

 |  size   | description       |
 |:-------:|:------------------|